William Cushing: U.S. Supreme Court

 On September 24, 1789, President George Washington nominated Cushing for one of the five associate justice positions on the newly established Supreme Court.
 His appointment (along with those of: John Blair Jr.; Robert H. Harrison; John Rutledge; and James Wilson; plus that of John Jay for Chief Justice) was confirmed by the Senate two days later.
 Cushing's service on the Court officially began February 2, 1790, when he took the Judicial oath.
 He generally held a nationalist view typically in line with the views of the Federalist Party, and often disagreed with Thomas Jefferson's Democratic-Republicans.
 His two most important decisions were probably Chisholm v.
 Georgia and Ware v.
 Hylton, which held that treaties made under the Constitution supersede state law.
 Though he served on the Court for two decades, only 19 of his decisions appear in the United States Reports.

 Cushing administered the oath of office at Washington's second inauguration on March 4, 1793.
 This was the first inauguration to take place in Philadelphia (then the nation's capital).
+While a justice, Cushing ran as the Federalist nominee in the 1794 Massachusetts gubernatorial election, losing in a landslide to incumbent Samuel Adams.

 When Chief Justice John Jay resigned from the Court in June 1795, during a long Senate recess, Washington appointed John Rutledge as the new chief justice by a recess appointment.
 On December 15, 1795, during the Senate's next session, it rejected Rutledge's nomination.
 Washington subsequently nominated Cushing on January 26, 1796; the Senate confirmed the nomination the following day.